 You could try dropping your clothes off at the dry cleaner, though that will probably be the end of your prompt and speedy service.

-Of course, instead of worrying about removing skunk odor, the easier thing to do is to avoid being sprayed by a skunk in the first place.
-Skunks are rather docile, not to mention half blind, so they will only spray you if you scare or startle them.
+- Skunks are rather docile, not to mention half blind, so they will only spray you if you scare or startle them.
 In other words, keep calm if you encounter a skunk.
-Most likely, he will soon go away on his own.
-And teach your children not to approach wild animals without your permission.
-This is a good safety precaution to follow anyway.
+Most likely, he will soon go away on his own, which is the best way to avoid getting sprayed.
+Also, this is a good time to teach your children not to approach wild animals without your permission.